hybridcattt/IslandGuideSample/README.md

 Created by [Marina Gornostaeva](https://twitter.com/hybridcattt).

-During the workshop will go through refactoring of this app from using classic UICollectionViewDataSource and UICollectionViewFlowLayout into using the new diffable data source and compositional layout.
+During the workshop we went through refactoring of this app from using classic `UICollectionViewDataSource` and `UICollectionViewFlowLayout` to using the new diffable data source and compositional layout.

+The steps below can be checked out from separate branches in this repo.

 ### Part 1: Diffable Data Source